WDI-HoneyBadger/mustache_lab/readme.md

 - Use flexbox to arrange your NPM package list
 - Add a [Google Font](https://fonts.google.com/)
 - Add some cool [default colors](http://htmlcolorcodes.com/color-names/) or mix your own using the color factory we made this morning!

+## Submission

+Homework is due by **11:00 Tonight**!
+Remember to work with each other and go to TAs when you need it, but follow the [guidelines](https://git.generalassemb.ly/wdi-nyc-5-22/course-information/blob/master/how-to-queue-with-TAs.md) for queuing.
+Follow the normal [rules for homework submission](https://git.generalassemb.ly/wdi-nyc-5-22/course-information/blob/master/homework-policy.md), remember to include a link to your **repo**.